Case Study: Bayside Apartments by Roffey HomesProviding discreet, convenient electric vehicle charging for residents at Bayside Apartments.

 Of late, a considerable number of charging solutions have been emerging on the market, all with differing capabilities, functions and speeds.

-Navigating the ever-expanding smorgasbord of chargers is often a task in itself and selecting the correct solution is crucial for successful utilisation rates and user satisfaction.
+Navigating the ever-expanding smorgasbord of charging points is often a task in itself and selecting the correct solution is crucial for successful utilisation rates and user satisfaction.

 Roffey Homes sought car park charging infrastructure that was discreet, durable and easy to use.
 The right solution would high spec with a long lifespan and be flexible to future technologies, with minimal ongoing maintenance and operating costs.